AdsPower Alternative: When Browser Profiles Aren't Enough for Mobile

 - behavioral patterns over time.

-If your operation depends on TikTok, Instagram, Facebook, or other native mobile apps, browser isolation alone does not solve the real trust problem.
+When an operation depends on TikTok, Instagram, Facebook, or other native mobile apps, browser isolation alone does not solve the real trust problem.

 This is the same issue covered in device fingerprinting on mobile: the platform is not only checking a browser canvas or user agent.
 It is checking whether the whole mobile environment looks genuine.